Acquisition Opportunity Program

 - When a prospective buyer finds a property, they can make an offer.
 They need to confirm that offer with the City, and close on the sale.

-On May 24, 2016, Mayor Martin J. Walsh announced the City of Boston has earmarked $7.5 million of Inclusionary Development funds to support the acquisition of occupied rental housing.
+On May 24, 2016, former Mayor Martin J. Walsh announced the City of Boston has earmarked $7.5 million of Inclusionary Development funds to support the acquisition of occupied rental housing.

 Boston is committed to making our city a home for everyone, no matter their age, background or financial status.
 This $7.5 million investment is another leap towards creating affordable housing for all our residents.
 We are committed to growing our affordable housing stock, and programs like the Acquisition Opportunity Program ensures Boston residents will not be priced out of their homes and neighborhoods.